aeon0/d4lf/README.md

       and it should work.
 If you don't want to run it as admin, you can disable the mouse control in the params.ini by setting `vision_mode_only` to `true`.

+### TTS

+D4 uses a third-party TTS engine called Tolk.
+Tolk has a feature that allows custom third-party TTS DLLs to be loaded.
+D4 automatically loads the DLL, which actually just sends the text to another application rather than reading it aloud.
+This is similar to having a Braille TTS application for D4.

+To use TTS, you need to:

+- Copy `saapi64.dll` to your D4 directory
+- Enable `Use Screen Reader` and `3rd Party Screen Reader` in D4 Accesibility settings
+- Set `use_tts` in your `params.ini` to either `full` or `mixed` (or via the [GUI](#GUI))

+#### Restrictions

+Currently, `use_tts` enables either a mixed mode where image processing is still used for item and affix position detection, but TTS is used for everything text-related.
+This results in a small improvement in performance and a major improvement in accuracy.
+Or a full mode where only TTS is used.

+**The following is currently supported using use_tts=mixed:**

+- Full item detection for all wearable items, e.g. armor, weapons, and accessories.
+Both in `vision_mode` and `loot_filter`.
+- Basic item detection for all? other items, e.g. only type + rarity

+**The following is currently supported using use_tts=mixed:**

+- Full item detection for all wearable items, e.g. armor, weapons, and accessories.
+Only in `loot_filter`.
+- For everything else, mixed mode is used

+We might also discontinue the pure image processing mode in the future, as TTS is easier to maintain.

 ### Configs

 The config folder in `C:/Users/<WINDOWS_USER>/.d4lf` contains: